 We think you already know that Indonesia sits on the Ring of Fire, an area with some of the most active volcanoes in the world.
 Can you believe there would be a lush green national park near the active volcanic calderas, surrounded by smoke and clouds?
 It is the Bromo Tengger Semeru National park located in East Java.
 The park got its name, the merging of the Hindu Tengger people, and the Two mountain peaks, Bromo and Semeru, can also be found.
 Mount Bromo is a well-known one, and it offers incredible views, mainly when seen standing over the caldera at sunrise.
 If you wish to climb Bromo, you need to get valid permission as it is still an active volcano.
 You'll only be allowed to ascend the mountain that isn't erupting.
 In addition, you will spot some fascinating animals to be seen, such as Java rusa deer, marbled cats, wild pigs, and the occasional leopard, in the park.

-Photo by Wendy Winarno on Unsplash
+Photo by Wendy Winarno on Unsplash7.
+Lombok

 With its pristine beaches and stunning marine life, Lombok is also one of the most famous and the best places to visit in Indonesia.
 It is located east of Bali and west of Sumbawa, part of the Lesser Sunda Island chain.
 But the fun isn't limited to offshore.
 The island also offers hiking treks, magical waterfalls tucked within steamy jungles, of which Tiu Kelep Waterfall tops the list without a doubt.
 Mount Rinjani, Indonesia's second-largest volcanic peak, is also found in Lombok.
 If you wish to climb mount Rinjani and its photogenic crater lake, it is recommended to bring a guide.
 The scenery when the sun goes down on the satellite islands of Gili is breathtaking.
 The markets in Mataram are a vibrant place to pick up souvenirs and meet the locals.

-Photo by Tom Bixler on Unsplash
+Photo by Tom Bixler on Unsplash8.
+Komodo National Park

 Komodo National Park is the only place in the world where you can spot Komodo Dragons, a strange-looking creatures reminiscent of the dinosaurs.
 They are the largest living lizard on the planet, with a length of three meters approximately.The Komodo National park, a UNESCO World Heritage site, is situated between Sumbawa and Flores, along western Nusa Tenggara Timur.The reptiles roam freely over the land, and visitors must not be surrendered as their attack may be caused for death.
 Today the park has expanded to both land and the ocean.
 In addition to the Komodo Dragons, the park is home to several endemic species, such as Rinca rats and fruit bats, wild horses, long-tailed macaques, water buffalo, and several species of dangerous snakes.
 And also, a Coral Triangle included more than 250 species and sea sponges, and unusual bony fish.

-Photo by MEDZ on Unsplash
+Photo by MEDZ on Unsplash9.
+Yogyakarta

 Often pronounced as "Jogja', Yogyakarta is one of the beautiful destinations in Indonesia, mainly due to its proximity to the famous temples of Borobudur and Prambanan.
 Yogyakarta lies in one of Java's most seismically active parts, primarily affected by earthquakes and volcano eruptions.
 Yogyakarta is a cultural destination and is believed to be the soul of Indonesia and reflects culture, history, traditions, and art in the most beautiful manner.
 Borobudur Temple, a UNESCO world heritage site, is considered one of the greatest Buddhist sites in the world and culturally significant landmarks in Indonesia.
 There is a belief that the temple dates back to the 8th century and is constructed in a traditional Buddhist mandala.
 Apart from nearby Buddhist and Hindu temples, Yogyakarta houses beaches, museums, and a lot more!.

-Photo by Steffen B. on Unsplash
+Photo by Steffen B. on Unsplash10.
+Bali

 Bali is one of the world's most popular travel destinations, and for a good reason: this island, also known as the "Island of the Gods," is one of the most beautiful places on the planet.
 Bali is a surfer's paradise, surrounded by greenish-blue waters and fringed by golden beaches.
 If you're searching for a beach holiday, there's no better place to go than this stunning island in the middle of Indonesia.
 Apart from the sea and beach, Bali has plenty of other attractions to visit, including temples, caves, waterfalls, museums, and marketplaces.
 One of them is Ubud, a great place to learn about local tales and Balinese traditions if you appreciate history and culture.
 If you enjoy adventure activities, a trip here will not disappoint you, where you can expect a wide range of water sports, muck and wreck diving, and the opportunity to fly through the jungle canopy like Tarzan.
 Whatever you choose to do in Bali, you'll undoubtedly find it, and you could easily spend a month here and only visit a fraction of the sights.
 The most challenging part of a vacation is deciding where to go first and what to see.